 In accordance with Section 4401 of the Omnibus Budget Reconciliation Act of 1990 (OBRA ‘90), the Medicaid Program will pay only for those drug products for which the pharmaceutical company has entered into a federal rebate agreement with the U.S. Department of Health and Human Services (DHHS).

-NOTE: The listing of Medicaid drug federal rebate participating pharmaceutical companies can be accessed by the below link or by visiting Appendix A of this manual chapter.
+NOTE: The listing of Medicaid drug federal rebate participating pharmaceutical companies can be accessed by the below link.
 This listing is updated periodically and is posted on the Louisiana Medicaid website.
 Providers should take note of the effective dates of the labeler codes.

 www.lamedicaid.com/Provweb1/Forms/Drug_appendices/APNDC.pdf